xp44mm/Notebook/F#/Applied Object-Oriented Programming.md

 If you need a more refined way to slice your data, you can provide a two-dimension slicer.
 This allows you to specify two ranges of data.
 To define a 2-D slice, simply add a method called `GetSlice` again, except that the method should now take four option-type parameters.
 In order, they are: first-dimension lower bound, first-dimension upper bound, second-dimension lower bound, and second-dimension upper bound.

 Example 8-6 defines a class that encapsulates a sequence of data points.
-The type pro­ vides a 2-D slice that returns only those points within the given range.
+The type pro vides a 2-D slice that returns only those points within the given range.

-#### Example 8-6.
+##### Example 8-6.
 Defining a two-dimensional slice

 ``` F#
 open System